shakir737/portfolio/README.md

 # portfolio

-this website is tracking your changes after all
+this website is tracking your changes after all this things has to be changed